admin-shell-io/aas-specs-api/README.md

 ## API Versions in GitHub Branches

 The `main` branch contains the latest released version of all APIs and Domains.
 Current and previously released states are tagged with the corresponding release version in this repository, and marked with the `Published` tag in SwaggerHub.
-Working versions may be marked as `private` in SwaggerHub and therfore may not be visible to the public audience yet.
+Working versions may be marked as `private` in SwaggerHub and therefore may not be visible to the public audience yet.
 In this repository, working versions appear as branches named after the target release version.
 **Note:** In order to synchronize with the same GitHub branch, all versions should follow the exact same pattern.

 ### Releases